 PE is a part of the National Curriculum and all children are required to take part in it.
 A valid note or medical certificate is necessary in for children to be excused.

-Children in years 4 and 5 children go swimming once a week for one term each, while the year 3 children attend the swimming pool daily for an intensive two-week course.
+Children in years 3,4 and 5 children go swimming once a week for one term each.
 Girls must wear one-piece swimming costumes (not Lycra), while boys must wear swimming trunks (not long-legged loose shorts).
 A bathing hat is required for both boys and girls.
 Please note that goggles are not normally worn during swimming lessons, but may be done so under certain circumstances.
 Please contact the Headteacher if you need further details regarding this.